flame-engine/flame/doc/flame/rendering/layers.md

   @override
   void render(Canvas canvas) {
-    backgroundLayer.render(canvas); // x and y can be provided as optional position arguments }
+    // x and y can be provided as optional position arguments. backgroundLayer.render(canvas);
+  }
 }
 ```